Admissions

 Metrics, secondary application, personal statement, letters of recommendation, and interview scores.

-The University of Arizona College of Medicine -Tucson utilizes a holistic approach when selecting our incoming class.
+The UA COM-Tucson utilizes a holistic approach when selecting our incoming class.
 Holistic review guarantees a fair and equitable consideration of your entire application, including your experiences, attributes, and metrics.
 Note: There is a baseline MCAT (498) and undergraduate GPA (3.0 overall and BCPM) required to receive a secondary application.

 Waitlist